sayyidyofa/sfb-express-react/README.md

 ### Frontend
 Follow the instructions at the readme inside the frontend directory

-The frontend uses [CoreUI](https://github.com/coreui/coreui-free-react-admin-template) template
+The frontend uses [Semantic UI React](https://react.semantic-ui.com/) framework

 ## References